acidanthera/BrcmPatchRAM/README.md

  Configure the earlier firmware using its unique firmware key.

- * Open the BrcmNonApple.kext Info.plist and configured your device for both AppleUSBMergeNub as well as BroadcomBluetoothHostControllerUSBTransport.
+ * Open the BrcmNonApple.kext Info.plist and configured your device for both `AppleUSBMergeNub` as well as `BroadcomBluetoothHostControllerUSBTransport`.

  To do this make a copy of an existing device and modify the device vendor id, product id and USB description as required.